Dodgers vs. Padres MLB Betting Odds, Trends & Prediction

 The L.A.
-Dodgers head to San Diego to face the Padres at 9:40 PM ET on Tuesday night on MLB Network.
-It’s Game 1 of a 2-game set.
+Dodgers remain in San Diego to face the Padres at 8:40 PM ET on Wednesday night.
+It’s Game 2 of a 2-game set.
 Keep reading for our Dodgers vs. Padres betting prediction.

 Dodgers vs. Padres Game Matchup and Betting Odds